About Us

 Hi, I’m Rachel Danchek — founder of One Ring Closer and a stage 3 ovarian cancer survivor.

-At 30 years old, I found myself facing the unimaginable.
-After nearly a year of infertility with no clear answers, I kept advocating for myself.
-Eventually, an ultrasound revealed a grapefruit-sized mass on my left ovary.
+At 30, I found myself facing something I never saw coming.
+After almost a year of unexplained infertility, I kept pushing for answers and eventually, an ultrasound found a grapefruit-sized mass on my left ovary.
 A week later, I had surgery, and that’s when I heard the word no one ever expects: cancer.

-Everything changed in an instant.
+Everything changed overnight.
 Within days, I started fertility treatments, determined to hold onto my dream of becoming a mom.
-I completed two rounds of IVF, and just a week later, began chemotherapy.
-In total, I went through six rounds of chemo, the original laparoscopic debulking surgery, and a second major surgery called HIPEC.
+I went through two rounds of IVF, and just a week later, I started chemo.
+In total, I had six rounds of chemo, a laparoscopic debulking surgery, and a second major surgery called HIPEC.

-On September 3, 2024, I rang the bell — a moment that marked the end of my battle and a new beginning.
-That chapter was the hardest of my life, but it also showed me something beautiful: how powerful it is to be surrounded by love and community when you’re in the fight of your life.
+On September 3, 2024, I rang the bell — marking the end of treatment and the beginning of a new chapter.
+That season was the hardest of my life, but it also showed me just how powerful love and support can be when you’re walking through something unimaginable.

-During treatment, my stepmom made me a paper ring chain — one ring for each day of chemo.
-Inside each one was something simple but meaningful: a memory, a quote, a prayer, a joke.
-Every morning I woke up and pulled off a ring, feeling just a little closer to the end.
-That paper chain became my lifeline — a daily reminder that I wasn’t alone.
+During chemo, my stepmom made me a paper ring chain — one ring for each day of treatment.
+Inside each one was something simple but meaningful: a quote, a prayer, a memory, a joke.
+Every morning, I’d pull off a ring and feel just a little closer to the end.
+That chain became my lifeline — a daily reminder that I wasn’t alone.

-That’s what inspired One Ring Closer.
-I wanted to create something that could offer that same feeling of hope and connection to others walking through hard things.
-Because cancer isn’t just physical — it’s emotional, mental, and deeply lonely at times.
-But even in the darkest moments, a small reminder that someone is thinking of you can change everything.
+That’s what inspired me to start One Ring Closer.
+I wanted to create something that could offer that same feeling of connection and hope to others going through hard things.
+Because cancer isn’t just physical — it’s emotional, mental, and so isolating at times.
+But even a small reminder that someone’s thinking of you can make all the difference.

-Today, my husband and I are looking to start the surrogacy process to grow our family — a dream we never let go of, even in the hardest days.
-One Ring Closer is my way of giving back, honoring the support that carried me, and reminding others: you don’t have to walk this path alone.
-We’re one ring closer — together.
+Today, my husband and I are starting the surrogacy journey — still holding onto our dream of growing our family.
+One Ring Closer is my way of giving back, honoring the love that carried me through, and reminding others that you never have to go through it alone.
+We’re One Ring Closer — together.